StarRiskLtd/AI_Project/README.md

 # AI_Project
-a game of tic tac toe with artificial intelligence and alpha-beta pruning for win search.
+a game of tic tac toe with artificial intelligence and alpha-beta pruning.

 A work in progress.